-Warning: If the components of the aggregate have different definitions for the same type name, the CDE will show a warning.
+If the components of the aggregate have different definitions for the same type name, the CDE will show a warning.
 It is possible to continue past this warning, in which case the CDE will produce the correct Java source files representing the merged types (that is, the type definition that contains all of the features defined on that type by all of your components).
 However, it is not recommended to use this feature (of having different definitions for the same type name) since it can make it difficult to combine/package your annotator with others.
-See Section 5.5, "Merging Types" in UIMA References for more information.

-Note: In addition to running automatically, you can manually run JCasGen on the fully merged type system by clicking the JCasGen button, or by selecting Run JCasGen from the UIMA pulldown menu:
+In addition to running automatically, you can manually run JCasGen on the fully merged type system by clicking the JCasGen button, or by selecting Run JCasGen from the UIMA pulldown menu: